 "Take a deep breath in and out."
-(Pause for breath)
+(Pause for breath) "Another deep breath in and out."
+(Pause for breath) "One final deep breath in and out."
+(Pause)

 Thank you for your participation and for being present in this space.
 As we leave, I encourage you to carry forward whatever feels meaningful from today and take time for self-care, as needed.
 Feel free to stay in this space for a few more moments, or leave whenever you're ready.